by C.A. Chicoine

 “Or an ex-blade runner,” Ian added.

-“They were probably going to retire it anyways,” Resch said, thinking aloud.
+“They were probably going to retire it anyway,” Resch said, thinking aloud.
 “It could accurately identify them.”

 “That, and he could reveal their location,” said Ian.